 What Is An Action?

-Actions are polite, and they wait until the previous step has completed, then direct the Subscriber to the next step in the automation.
-It's like when you're at a traffic light, you only proceed when the light has finished being red, and then turns to green,
+Actions are polite and wait until the previous step has completed, before directing the Subscriber to the next step in the automation.
+Picture a traffic light: you only proceed when the light changes from Red to Green.

 Action icons are indicated by a green color, so just think “Ok it’s time to go again”.

 5 Type of Actions

 Here is a list of all of the things you can do with an Action step in a Visual Automation.

 - Delay the Subscriber (i.e. hold them at this point in the Automation until an amount of time has passed)